huggingface/transformers/docs/source/zh/model_doc/nystromformer.md

 that drives the impressive performance of Transformers is the self-attention mechanism that encodes the influence or dependence of other tokens on each specific token.
 While beneficial, the quadratic complexity of self-attention on the input sequence length has limited its application to longer sequences -- a topic being actively studied in the community.
-To address this limitation, we propose Nyströmformer -- a model that exhibits favorable scalability as a function of sequence length.
-Our idea is based on adapting the Nyström method to approximate standard self-attention with O(n) complexity.
-The scalability of Nyströmformer enables application to longer sequences with thousands of tokens.
-We perform evaluations on multiple downstream tasks on the GLUE benchmark and IMDB reviews with standard sequence length, and find that our Nyströmformer performs comparably, or in a few cases, even slightly better, than standard self-attention.
-On longer sequence tasks in the Long Range Arena (LRA) benchmark, Nyströmformer performs favorably relative to other efficient self-attention methods.
+To address this limitation, we propose Nystr ö mformer -- a model that exhibits favorable scalability as a function of sequence length.
+Our idea is based on adapting the Nystr ö m method to approximate standard self-attention with O(n) complexity.
+The scalability of Nystr ö mformer enables application to longer sequences with thousands of tokens.
+We perform evaluations on multiple downstream tasks on the GLUE benchmark and IMDB reviews with standard sequence length, and find that our Nystr ö mformer performs comparably, or in a few cases, even slightly better, than standard self-attention.
+On longer sequence tasks in the Long Range Arena (LRA) benchmark, Nystr ö mformer performs favorably relative to other efficient self-attention methods.
 Our code is available at this https URL.*

 This model was contributed by [novice03](https://huggingface.co/novice03).
 The original code can be found [here](https://github.com/mlpen/Nystromformer).